davidk003/cse15l-lab-reports/LabReport5.md

 What methods are called?
 * 2 `add()` calls
 * `currentTimeMillis()`
-1 call, `stringList.add();` is used to add a string to server, the 2nd call, `requestLog.add()`, is used to log a command request. `currentTimeMillis()` gets the current miliseconds from unix time to be used to log a server request.
+1 call, `stringList.add();` is used to add a string to server, the 2nd call, `requestLog.add()`, is used to log a command request. `currentTimeMillis()` gets the current milliseconds from unix time to be used to log a server request.

 Relevant arguments?
 * `parameters[1]` is passed to add to `stringList`, an ArrayList that contains all the strings in the stringserver.